-- Ensure that work conditions sufficiently meet the staff's needs so that they can deliver quality instruction and receive support.
-Important working conditions for teachers include appropriate work assignments, sufficient curriculum guidelines, efficient discipline systems, opportunities for reflection, and ability to share ideas and resources with colleagues. - Provide instructional leadership and foster collegiality and collaborative relationships that cultivate a positive school climate where teachers are valued and feel supported in their work. - Welcome new teachers and help them build their teaching skills through reflection and continued emphasis on improving their teaching practices. - Design mentoring programs to enable new and veteran teachers to foster discussion about effective teaching practices, enable teachers to share ideas among colleagues in a collaborative setting, and learn from other teachers. - Use data to highlight ways in which teachers' instructional work has positive effects on academic achievement. - Provide frequent and consistent feedback to teachers/staff on areas of strength as well as areas of potential improvement to support positive morale and school climate, which consequently strengthens teacher retention and productivity. - Provide opportunities for growth through professional learning and leadership opportunities. - Create opportunities for support staff to collaborate with teachers and for teachers and support staff to discuss alignment in resources, ideas, and tools.
+- Ensure that work conditions sufficiently meet the staff's needs so they can deliver quality instruction and receive support.
+Important working conditions for teachers include appropriate work assignments, sufficient curriculum guidelines, efficient discipline systems, opportunities for reflection, and the ability to share ideas and resources with colleagues. - Provide instructional leadership and foster collegiality and collaborative relationships that cultivate a positive school climate in which teachers are valued and feel supported in their work. - Welcome new teachers and help them build their teaching skills through reflection and continued emphasis on improving their teaching practices. - Design mentoring programs to enable new and veteran teachers to foster discussion about effective teaching practices, including sharing ideas among colleagues in a collaborative setting and learning from other teachers. - Use data to highlight ways in which teachers' instructional work has positive effects on academic achievement. - Provide frequent and consistent feedback to teachers and staff on areas of strength as well as on areas of potential improvement to support positive morale and school climate, which consequently strengthens teacher retention and productivity. - Provide opportunities for growth through professional learning and leadership opportunities. - Create opportunities for support staff to collaborate with teachers and for teachers and support staff to discuss alignment in resources, ideas, and tools.

-- · How have leaders prioritized retaining teachers and staff? - What data is collected on staff retention?
-Has this data been analyzed?
-What are the reasons that teachers and support staff are choosing to apply and work at your school? - What are the reasons that staff decide to leave?
-Is there a system to collect this data?
-Is there a plan to re-engage staff? - How important is staff satisfaction?
-How is this data collected? - How often are staff included in decision-making processes for the school? - · What opportunities do you provide for staff to build collaborative relationships?
+- · How have leaders prioritized retaining teachers and staff? - Which data are collected on staff retention?
+Have these data been analyzed?
+What are the reasons that teachers and support staff are choosing to apply and work at your school? - What are the reasons that staff are deciding to leave?
+Is there a system to collect data on this issue?
+Is there a plan to reengage staff? - How important is staff satisfaction?
+How are data collected on this topic? - How often are staff included in decision-making processes for the school?